Further information on needlestick or sharps injuries

-This page provides links to sources of guidance, research, and information on management of sharps in health and social care sector.
+This page provides links to sources of guidance, research and information on safe management of needlestick or sharps in the health and social care sector.

 • An evaluation of the efficacy of safer sharps devices: Systematic review.
 Sharps-related injuries carry the risk of serious blood borne infection.
 A systematic review was undertaken to consider the evidence related to safer sharps devices and their impact on needlestick injury reduction within the healthcare sector.

-• Research Report RR1127 covers the work carried out in the post-implementation review (PIR) to the Health and Safety (Sharp Instruments in Healthcare) Regulations 2013, including interviews, focus groups and online surveys among healthcare employers, managers and employees.
+• Research Report RR1127covers the work carried out in the post-implementation review (PIR) to the Health and Safety (Sharp Instruments in Healthcare) Regulations, including interviews, focus groups and online surveys among healthcare employers, managers and employees.

 External websites